Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Multifiltrations and multilinear differential operators

-The section proposes a framework for dealing with algebraic structures, whose operations are represented by multilinear differential operators.
-We ought to warn the reader that the term `operator algebra' that we are about to introduce is a shortcut for a `multilinear differential operator algebra' and is not directly related to the homonymous, but more elaborate, functional analytic concept.

-In the rest of the first part we need the language of operads.
-The standard references for operads are~\cite{markl-shnider-stasheff:book,markl:handbook} or more recent~\cite{loday-vallette}.
-All operads in the rest of this article will be unital, $\bbk$-linear and connected, meaning that $\oP(0) = 0$.
+The section is devoted to introducing an operadic framework for describing algebraic structures, whose operations are represented by multilinear differential operators.
+The standard references for operads include~\cite{markl-shnider-stasheff:book,markl:handbook} and the more recent~\cite{loday-vallette}.
+In what follows, all operads are assumed to be unital, $\bbk$-linear and connected, meaning that $\oP(0) = 0$.